AdobeDocs/experience-manager-65.en/help/forms/developing/document-security-service-java-api.md

  * SOAP required JAR files are in the following path:
  * <install directory>/Adobe/Adobe_Experience_Manager_forms/sdk/client-libs/thirdparty
  *
- * If you want to invoke a remote forms server instance and there is a
+ * If you want to invoke a remote Forms Server instance and there is a
- * firewall between the client application and forms server, then it is
+ * firewall between the client application and Forms Server, then it is
  * recommended that you use the SOAP mode.
 When using the SOAP mode,
  * you have to include these additional JAR files
  *
  * For information about the SOAP
  * mode, see "Setting connection properties" in Programming
- * with forms server
+ * with Forms Server
  */

 import java.io.FileInputStream;